skjalg-eriksen/in5550-final/README.md

   --- | --- | ---
   --paths | paths to models directory, can be multiple for multiple graphs togther | none --save | a name to save the plot as. | default None, no plot will be saved
-## files and tests
-for each model i store a args.json with arguments, and epochs.json with data on each epoch.
 *****************************************************

 [**plotAttention.py** ](https://github.uio.no/skjale/in5550-final/blob/master/attentionPlot.py)